geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 are described in the page about [Building](building.html).

-The recommended builds for the various devices are available through the lunch menu, accesed when running the `lunch` command with no arguments:
+The recommended builds for the various devices are available through the lunch menu, accessed when running the `lunch` command with no arguments:

 Device   | Branch           | Build configuration
 ---------|------------------|------------------------
+maguro   | android-4.0.1_r1 | full_maguro-userdebug
+panda    | master           | full_panda-eng
 crespo   | android-2.3.6_r1 | full_crespo-userdebug
 crespo4g | android-2.3.7_r1 | full_crespo4g-userdebug
 passion  | android-2.3.6_r1 | full_passion-userdebug